shivavishaal66215/strictlysocial/README.md

 ## What can a user on this app do?
 The sole purpose of me creating is to bring like-minded people together.
 Therefore, every user on this app can obtain recommendations(calculated with the help of KNN) of users similar to them.
 If a user finds another user interesting, they can make a friend request(cliched...I know).
 Once a friend request is accepted, both parties involved will be able to view each other's contact information.

+## How to run the app?
+This is a standard MERN application.
+So feel free to clone the repo and make a .env file with necessary variables to run the app.

 ## What does the future look like for this app?
 The next iteration of this app will have a chat-system built in so that users do not have to resort to external communication mediums like email and phone.